microbial-pangenomes-lab/microGWAS/docs/source/rules.rst

 * ``qq_plots``: will createa Q-Q plot to check that p-values are not inflated (large ‘shelves’ are symptomatic of poorly controlled confounding population structure)
 * ``map_back``: will map back the associated genetic variants to the provided reference genomes.
 * ``manhattan_plots``: will generate a Manhattan plot of the unitigs that map to the chosen reference genome.
 * ``annotate_summary``: will generate an annotated summary table for all associations, including: the identity of the gene the variants map to, the number of strains, the average association pvalue, the gene ID across the selected reference genomes, and automatic annotations provided by ``eggnog-mapper``.
+The eggnog-mapper annotations are not recomputed here: they are taken directly from the pangenome-wide table produced by ``annotate_pangenome`` (so this rule depends on it).
 * ``enrichment``: will generate a file with the functional enrichment of the associated variants for GO terms, COG categories and KEGG pathways.
 * ``enrichment_plots``: will generate visualizations from the results of the ``enrichment`` rule.